NHS CHC Assessment Process

 This is a screening tool used by health or social care professionals to determine whether a person should receive a full assessment for NHS Continuing Healthcare.

-If the checklist indicates that further assessment is required, the individual will normally proceed to a full multidisciplinary assessment.
+If the checklist indicates that a further assessment is required, the individual will normally proceed to a full Multi-Disciplinary Team assessment.

 Full NHS Continuing Healthcare Assessment

-This assessment is typically carried out by a multidisciplinary team (MDT) made up of health and care professionals who are familiar with the person’s needs.
+This assessment is carried out by a Multi-Disciplinary Team (MDT) made up of health, social and care professionals who might be familiar with the person’s needs.
+The meeting is chaired by a nurse assessor from the NHS Integrated Care Board (ICB).

-The MDT will gather information from medical records, care home records and professionals involved in the person’s care.
+The MDT will gather information from the available medical records, care home notes and care plans and sometimes healthcare professionals that are involved in the person’s care.

 The Decision Support Tool considers a person’s needs across a number of care domains including: